Skip to content

 Pages

-The pages section allows you to define which of the screens in the Sage 200 Web Portal you would like a given customisation to appear.
+The pages section allows you to define which of the screens in the Sage 200 Web Portal you would like a given customisation to affect.

 This promotes code reuse, as in instances of the same desired customisation to appear in multiple screens, you write the customisation once, and add the list of screens in the pages array.